duyet/_duyetdev.github.io/_posts/2015-10-29-fix-angular-fullstack-in-production-mode.md

---
+---
 layout: post
-title: Fix Angular-fullstack in production mode
+title: Fix Angular fullstack in production mode
---
+---

 Given that you are using the `Gruntfile.js` provided by **angular fullstack** we will edit it and fix the bug I discovered.
 Change to your project root and type: